-Perform the following steps to install the MegaRAID Storage Manager software on a system running the Microsoft Windows Server 2003, Microsoft Windows Server 2008, Microsoft Server 2008 R2, Microsoft Windows XP, Microsoft Windows Vista, Microsoft Windows 7, Microsoft Windows 8, Microsoft Windows 8.1, Microsoft Windows 8.1 Update, Windows 10, or Microsoft Windows Server 2012 operating system:
+Perform the following steps to install the MegaRAID Storage Manager software on a system running the following operating systems:

+- Microsoft Windows Server 2008

+- Microsoft Server 2008 R2

+- Microsoft Windows XP

+- Microsoft Windows Vista

+- Microsoft Windows 7

+- Microsoft Windows 8

+- Microsoft Windows 8.1

+- Microsoft Windows 8.1 Update

+- Windows 10

+- Microsoft Windows Server 2012.

-1. Insert the MegaRAID Storage Manager software installation CD in the CD-ROM drive.
+- 1. Insert the MegaRAID Storage Manager software installation CD in the CD-ROM drive.

-If necessary, find and double-click the setup.exe file to start the installation program.

-- In the Welcome screen that appears, click Next.
-If the MegaRAID Storage Manager software is already installed on this system, then an upgraded installation occurs. - 3.
-Read and accept the user license and click Next.

-The Customer Information window appears, as shown in the following figure.
+If necessary, find and double-click the setup.exe file to start the installation program. - 2.
+In the Welcome screen that appears, click Next. - If the MegaRAID Storage Manager software is already installed on this system, then an upgraded installation occurs. - 3.
+Read and accept the user license and click Next. - The Customer Information window appears, as shown in the following figure.